 The sultry crimson-

 And she was alone.
-With all of her imaginings and obsessions, in a cold, dark, empty room, amidst the final pieces of the dreams that had brought her there.
+With all of her imaginings and obsessions, in a cold, dark, empty room, amidst the last pieces of the dreams that had brought her there.

 Dress-making is a… complicated subject.